ChristerNilsson/gpsKarta/README.md

 * Start walking in that direction.
 * Modify the Compass when the voice speaks a new bearing.
 * "Bearing Two Seven" => 270 degrees = West
-* Distances are read now an then as "Distance One Hundred" (meter)
+* Distances are read now and then as "Distance One Hundred" (meter)
 * Every meter closer to the target can be heard as a click.
 * When distance is less than 20 meter, no Bearing is given.
 The Bearing is changing every second, when you are so close to the Target.